 For efficient, self-directed, virtual interview practice, take advantage of Big Interview, a tool brought to you by the UM University Career Center.
 Here is how: Go to Big Interview --> Log in with your umich credentials and create a basic profile as a "Student" --> Click on Practice --> Practice Interviews --> Admissions --> XXXXX School (Medical, Dental, Optometry, Veternary, etc.).
 For specific practice with behavioral type questions, see also the modules for Organizational Skills, Prioritization Skills, and Time Management.
 Have fun practicing!

-If you want to see a silver lining in this process, remember that CASPer/CASPer Snapshot/Duet, AAMC SJT and VITA, and Kira can be good preparation in light of your future MMIs and traditional interviews.
+If you want to see a silver lining in this process, remember that CASPer/Duet, AAMC PREview and Kira can be good preparation in light of your future MMIs and traditional interviews.